Get Our Customizable Review Template

 How to conduct a performance review

-One common performance review best practice is to share the questions with your employee in advance, ask them to write responses privately while you write your answers about them on your own, and then the two of you can meet to review the answers together.
-Creating a performance review checklist can also help you plan the meeting.
+One common performance review best practice is to share the questions with your employee in advance within an employee evaluation template, ask them to write responses privately while you write your answers about them on your own, and then the two of you can meet to review the answers together.
+Creating an employee performance review checklist can also help you plan the meeting.
 Select the questions most relevant to your team and your employee’s function and plan a structured discussion.
 Afterward, scheduling a follow-up meeting to review goals is a great way to keep your employee on track.
 However, if you are regularly meeting in weekly or monthly 1-on-1s, you can touch base on tasks, goals and assignments in those meetings.
 You will want to ensure you are having a two-way conversation, providing space for your employee to evaluate you as a leader and request that employees also evaluate themselves.

 How Paycor Helps

-Consider the impact of a talent development and performance management program instead of once-yearly performance reviews that only measure the effectiveness of past performance.
+Consider the impact of a talent development and performance management program instead of annual performance reviews that only measure the effectiveness of past performance.
 As you think about how to improve your performance review process, discover how using technology could help you keep track of weekly or monthly meetings as well as recognition and goals.
 Paycor Talent Development moves beyond the annual performance review by allowing you to create a culture of continuous development.
 It is designed to help you manage 1-on-1s, quarterly performance reviews, team recognition and more.
 When you give your team continuous feedback, you also give your team the opportunity to grow and develop.
 You also improve outcomes and enhance engagement.
 Get a head start on performance reviews by using our free customizable template.
-Fill out the form at the top of the page to download your copy.